Suriname during World War II: History

 Suriname was a colony of the Netherlands in 1940.
 At the start of the Battle of the Netherlands, it was defended by 200 soldiers of the Royal Netherlands East Indies Army (KNIL) and 180 local volunteers of the Schutterij.
 The KNIL soldiers were armed with carbines, including 120 M.95s, and under command of major Vink.
 Troops from the Schutterij were not allowed to be used outside of Suriname.
 On 5 September 1939, Goslar, a German steamship, asked for asylum in Suriname.
-On 10 May 1940, she was scuttled by her crew, and her wreck is still visible in the Suriname River.
+On 10 May 1940 due to the German invasion of the Netherlands which started that day, she was scuttled by her crew, and her wreck is still visible in the Suriname River.

+Surinam was protected by a single 200-strong company of Army infantry, supplemented by a militia rifle company and an old station ship.

 Suriname was a major producer of bauxite which is used to make aluminium, a vital resource for the aircraft industry.
 Between 1940 and 1943, Suriname supplied 65% of American imports of bauxite.
 About 90% of all aluminium was used for military purposes.
 On 1 September 1941, three months before Pearl Harbor, President Franklin D. Roosevelt made an offer to Queen Wilhelmina to station 3,000 soldiers in Suriname.
 The number of troops was later revised to 2,000 soldiers and they were placed under the command of the KNIL.
 The Netherlands would be responsible for the financial costs.
 Attempts were made to expand the Schutterij, and at its height it comprised 5,000 volunteers.